-Intestinal obstruction is a common surgical emergency.
-Dynamic and a-dynamic intestinal obstructions are its two types.
-The mechanical obstruction is resisted by peristalsis in the dynamic intestinal obstruction.
-However, peristaltic movements can be present (non-propulsive state) or absent in advnamic intestinal obstruction.
-Commonly, it is accepted that immediate surgery is needed for patients with acute and complete or high levels of intestinal obstruction.
-In some regions of Asia, such as Pakistan, India, and Iran, mechanical intestinal obstructionis significant component of the conditions that call for immediate surgical attention.
+Intestinal obstruction is a common surgical emergency1.
+Dynamic and adynamic intestinal obstructions are its two types.
+The mechanical obstruction is resisted by persistence in the dynamic intestinal obstruction.
+However, peristaltic movements can be present (non-propulsive state) or absent in adynamic intestinal obstruction2.
+Commonly, it is accepted that immediate surgery is needed for patients with acute and complete or high levels of intestinal obstruction3.
+In some regions of Asia, such as Pakistan, India, and Iran, mechanical intestinal obstruction is a significant component of the conditions that call for immediate surgical attention4.
 In countries like Pakistan and other tropical nations, intestinal obstruction is also a prevalent medical problem, although most instances are not recorded until much later.
-This delay in its treatmentincreases the incidence of complications.
+This delay in its treatment increases the incidence of complications5.

-Tuberculosis constitutes prevalentcauseof intestinal the most obstruction, having 38.1% of the total study population, according to the report of Zahid Mahmood et al..
-The Second major cause was obstructed/strangulated hernia 26.84%, followed by post-operative adhesions, large gut malignancy, volvulus, and small gut malignancy to be 17.12%, 10.09%, 6.22%, and 0.77%, respectively.
+Tuberculosis constitutes the most prevalentcauseof intestinal obstruction, having 38.1% of the total study population, according to the report of Zahid Mahmood et al.6.
+Second major The cause was obstructed/strangulated hernia 26.84%, followed by post-operative adhesions, large gut malignancy, volvulus, and small gut malignancy to be 17.12%, 10.09%, 6.22%, and 0.77%, respectively.
 According to reports, the sensitivity of computerized tomography (CT) scan is reported to be 63 to 94%, with a specificity value of 78-100% and diagnostic accuracy values of 65-95%, 7-11.
-The accuracy was 46-80% in diagnosing intestinal obstruction with conventional radiography, such as an abdominal X-ray, which is the primary technique for investigation and the first imaging treatment 11-15.
+The accuracy 46-80% in diagnosing intestinal was obstruction with conventional radiography, such as an abdominal X-ray, which is the primary technique for investigation and the first imaging treatment 11-15.
 Additionally, CT scans can reveal a possibility of strangling or closed-loop blockage, both of which call for an urgent exploratory laparotomy.

-Unfortunately, a few studies examined the use of computed tomography (CT) scans to detect intestinal obstruction clearly in our population.
+Unfortunately, a few studies examined the use of computed tomography

+(CT) scans to detect intestinal obstruction clearly in our population.
 A CT scan can determine the cause of the intestinal obstruction before surgery, aiding the surgical team in making an early diagnosis, providing better care during and after the procedure, and reducing the likelihood of complications.